parasat00/Certification-prep/LPIC1.md

 yum whatprovides [path to file]               # Retrieves a package name that provides for the given file yum info [package name]                       # Gives information about the package

-yum-config-manager --add-repo [URL to .repo file]        # adds repo
+yum-config-manager --add-repo [URL to .repo file]        # adds repo to /etc/yum.repos.d/
 # disabled repositories will be ignored when installing or upgrading software
 yum-config-manager --diable [repo id]         # disables repo yum-config-manager --enable [repo id]         # enables repo